-C: Triggered effects.
+C: Other triggered effects.
 Anything else that is triggered at this point happens now.
-This includes triggered traits, delayed effects, indefinite conditional effects, and triggered rulebook effects (such as losing Honor after a dishonorable Personality is destroyed).
+This includes triggered traits, delayed effects, indefinite conditional effects, and triggered rulebook effects (such as losing Honor after a dishonourable Personality is destroyed).
 If more than one of these things conflict, the active player decides the order in which they happen.